amaitou/CPP-Modules/README.md

 	-  Learn about fixed-point arithmetic in C++, which is useful for applications where floating-point arithmetic is less suitable due to resource constraints.
 	---
 - [Type Casting in C++](https://www.prepbytes.com/blog/cpp-programming/type-casting-in-cpp/#:~:text=Type%20casting%20in%20C%2B%2B%20refers,requires%20a%20different%20data%20type.)
-	- Dive into the world of type casting which is a useful thing to know while using c++ since there are many types of type casting
+	- Dive into the world of typecasting which is a useful thing to know while using C++ since there are many types of typecasting
 	---

 - [Templates in C++](https://www.geeksforgeeks.org/templates-cpp/)
-	- Get Deep Into the concept of `Template Functions` in c++, and their usage
+	- Get Deep Into the concept of `Template Functions` in C++, and their usage

 	---